beuthbot/deconcentrator-js/README.md

 ## Feature

 The deconcentrator uses different NLU processors to compare their results and tries to choose an best fitting answer.
 The NLU processors like RASA must know their domain on their own.
-The deconcentrator simply compares the confidence store of the intents given from the processors and returns the found intent.
+The deconcentrator simply compares the confidence score of the intents given from the processors and returns the intent with the highest score.

 ## Getting Started